seananderson/metafolio/inst/ms/ms.md

 stability --- there was less spread in variance across simulated metapopulations (width of quantiles from left to right in Fig. \ref{f:sp}a).
-These increases in stability occurred despite the portfolios being comprised of warm- and cool-thriving populations that were more variable on their own than populations with wide thermal-tolerance curves.
+These increases in stability occurred despite the portfolios being comprised of warm- and cool-thriving populations that individually showed greater variation in response to environmental variability than populations with wide thermal tolerance curves.
 We can see the mechanism behind these portfolio properties by inspecting example population time series (Fig.
 \ref{f:sp}c, d).
 If only the upper or lower half of response diversity is conserved, the portfolio tends to alternate between performing well and poorly,